 Chair, Associate Professor Walter “Bill” Sullivan

-Professors Robert Gastaldo and Robert Nelson; Associate Professor Walter “Bill” Sullivan; Assistant Professors Tasha Dunn and Bess Koffman; Visiting Assistant Professor Bruce Rueger
+Professor Robert Gastaldo; Associate Professor Walter “Bill” Sullivan; Assistant Professors Tasha Dunn and Bess Koffman; Visiting Assistant Professor Bruce Rueger

 Requirements for the Major in Geology

 This curriculum is designed for students seeking a preprofessional degree program.
-The requirements are Geology 141 and 142; four core courses that include 225, 231, and 256; four geology elective courses (numbered 200-level or higher that may include a course in mathematics, physics, chemistry, biology, or GIS); three credits of Geology 391; Geology 494 or a geology honors project; Chemistry 141; one two-semester sequence of chemistry, physics, or biology; Mathematics 122 or Statistics 212.
+The requirements are Geology 141; four core courses that include 225, 231, 256, and 262; four geology elective courses (numbered 200-level or higher that may include a course in mathematics, statistics, physics, chemistry, biology, computer science, or GIS); three credits of Geology 391; Geology 494 or a geology honors project; Chemistry 141; one two-semester sequence of chemistry, physics, or biology; Mathematics 122 or Statistics 212.
 Additional course work in chemistry, physics, and mathematics beyond the minimum requirements is strongly encouraged to broaden students’ skill sets and maximize options after graduation.
 Students should consult one of the major advisors in the first and second years regarding election of languages and other Colby-required courses.

 Requirements for the Major in Geoscience

-Geology 141 and 142; four core courses that include 225, 231, and 256; two geology elective courses (numbered 200 level or higher that may include one course in mathematics, physics, chemistry, biology, or GIS); three credits of Geology 391; Geology 494; Mathematics 122 or Statistics 212; Chemistry 141; and one additional laboratory science course in chemistry, biology, or physics.
+Geology 141; four core courses that include 225, 231, 256, and 262; two geology elective courses (numbered 200 level or higher that may include one course in mathematics, statistics, physics, chemistry, biology, computer science, or GIS); three credits of Geology 391; Geology 494; Mathematics 122 or Statistics 212; Chemistry 141; and one additional laboratory science course in chemistry, biology, or physics.